Lux-AI-Challenge/Lux-Design-S2/README.md

 pip install juxai-s2 # installs the GPU version, requires a compatible GPU
 ```

-If you have `gym` installation issues, we recommend running `pip install setuptools==56.2.0`.
+If you have `gym` installation issues, we recommend running `pip install setuptools==59.8.0`.
+If you have issues installing `vec-noise`, make sure to read the error output, it's usually because you are missing some C/C++ build tools.
 If you use conda, we highly recommend creating an environment based on the [environment.yml file in this repo](https://github.com/Lux-AI-Challenge/Lux-Design-S2/blob/main/environment.yml).
+If you don't know how conda works, I highly recommend setting it up, see the [install instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation).

 To verify your installation, you can run the CLI tool by replacing `path/to/bot/main.py` with a path to a bot (e.g. the starter kit in `kits/python/main.py`) and run